azarc3/CortanaDeepDive/README.md

 9. Wait a about three to make sure the load completes... but then you can exit the app.

 Once you've done that you should be good to go!

+Ask Cortana to *read out loud using your extensions*.

+See if you can figure out how to use the other phrase that works too.
+(Hint: it's in the CortanaDeepDive.UWP/VoiceCommandDefinitions/General.xml file)

+-- Happy Coding!